 Speaking of Evelyn’s identity, at first, I was uncomfortable with how sexualized all of her descriptions of her were.
 But, as the time went on, I realized that this sexuality and the way she used it are a huge part of her character and the way she rose to the top.
 The more I learned about her story and horrible background made me respect her more.
 Her strong and unapologetic narrative paints a woman who knew exactly what she wanted and how to get it.
 However, it is also a story of heartbreak and search for a family after her real one was broken.
 Most of Evelyn’s husbands are described in not very flattering light, and except for one, are not very complex characters.
 I did not care too much about this because this is Evelyn’s story that she is telling under her conditions, not that of her ex-husbands, most of which simply used her one way or another.

 With all of that being said, I still could not find too much depth in this novel.
 Due to the plot of the novel, that of a dying actress from old Hollywood retelling her story, everything was told us, served on a silver platter.
 The big plot twist at the end and the explanations as to why Evelyn chose Monique to tell her story, out of all journalists available, were somewhat surprising, but not as effective as the author might have wanted it.
 Every emotion by the characters is not left for the reader to understand or think about, but was simply explained in great detail to us.
 I though the writing style was quite sappy and filled with cliches.
 A lot of thought and one liners Evelyn utters during the novel were already said somewhere and not a lot of this novel was original.
-Still, it was not entirely enjoyable and it was quite easy to read.
+Still, it was enjoyable and it was quite easy to read.
 After the last book I read which was Ishiguro’s heartbreaking ‘Never Let Me Go’, I needed something easy.

 The ending of the novel was also not entirely surprising, but given that there were some hints left throughout the novel to indicate this could happen, I was not upset by it.
 I will not spoil for you, but I will just say that I liked that it was not all wrapped with a pretty little bow.
 Instead, it was quite realistic and logical given Evelyn’s life story and her character overall.
 I just wish there was more attention placed on Monique’s story, especially the effects meeting and engaging with Evelyn had on her.
 There were some mentions of it, but I felt like Monique’s life and her story left largely unused and unspoken about.